DuPage County Tax Consequences and Divorce Attorneys

 Taxes can impact several parts of a divorce, including:

 - Child Custody: Custody and visitation arrangements have become more complicated in recent years.
 Today, many divorcing spouses retain joint custody.
-Since the IRS only allows one party to claim a child as a dependent, it must be decided ahead of time how this will be handled.
+Since the IRS only allows one party to claim a child as a dependent, it must be decided ahead of time how parents will claim children on their taxes each year.
+In many cases, the parent who children live with most of the time will claim children as dependents, but the parents may be able to work out an arrangement in which each parent claims different children or parents claim a child in alternating years.

-- Property and Asset Division: There are potential tax consequences when property is divided, such as capital gains taxes for the sale of a house, taxes on retirement account divisions, and which party is allowed to take itemized deductions such as mortgage interest, property taxes, etc. If these and other financial issues are addressed ahead of time, tax liability can be minimized for both spouses.
+- Property and Asset Division: There are potential tax consequences when property is divided, such as capital gains taxes on the sale of a house and taxes on money withdrawn from retirement accounts.
+Spouses should also be sure to understand which party is allowed to take itemized deductions such as mortgage interest, property taxes, etc. If these and other financial issues are addressed ahead of time, tax liability can be minimized for both spouses.